-The "cloud" is a continually evolving term which broadly references cloud services or cloud computing.
-Cloud services can mean collections of applications, information, infrastructure components, and/ or services which are provided as pools of resources.
+The "cloud" is a continually evolving concept that broadly references cloud services, or cloud computing.
+Cloud services can mean collections of any or all of the following: applications, information, infrastructure components and services provided as pools of resources.

-The technologies behind cloud services can blur the lines of certain traditional computing definitions with combined products from vendors and the level of control, risk, capability, and dependence on additional solutions all vary depending on the mix of products which make up a distributed system and/ or application.
+The technologies behind cloud services can blur the lines of certain traditional computing definitions with (1) combined products from vendors and (2) the varying levels of control, risk, capability and dependence on additional solutions, which differ according to the mix of products that make up a distributed system or application.

-There are also commercial and consumer cloud services providing many different capabilities.
-Most people use free or almost free cloud services for things like email, calendaring, music services, social media, online storage, and photo storage.
-These consumer focused technologies may seem as if they would meet business needs and some of them can be used under certain circumstances but in general they are not approved for use at UCSF.
+There are also commercial and consumer cloud services, providing many different capabilities.
+Most people use free or almost-free cloud services for things like email, calendaring, music services, social media, online storage and photo storage.
+These consumer-focused technologies may seem as if they would meet business needs as well, and some of them can be used under certain circumstances, but in general they are not approved for use at UCSF.

-The "click through" agreements for services available on the Internet are not approved by UCOP or UCSF legal and procurement departments and only authorized individuals can enter into agreements for UC.
+"Click-through" agreements for services available on the internet are not approved by UCOP or UCSF legal and procurement departments: Only authorized individuals can enter into agreements for UC.
 Additionally, these agreements contain language and clauses that are problematic for business and patient care data.

-NIST has created a conceptual model which depicts these interdependencies and shows how the various models and consumption of cloud services interact.
-The model facilitates discussions and considerations irrespective of vendor and/ or product specific terms for areas such as contracting, compliance, legal, security, privacy, architecture, design, roles and responsibilities, data classification, operations, consulting, and business requirements to name a few.
+The National Institute of Standards and Technology (NIST) has created a conceptual model that depicts these interdependencies and shows how the various models and consumption of cloud services interact.
+The model facilitates discussions and considerations irrespective of vendor- or product-specific terms for areas such as contracting, compliance, law, security, privacy, architecture, design, roles and responsibilities, data classification, operations, consulting, business requirements, and more.

 This section will introduce service and deployment models.
-For more detailed guidance please see the UCSF IT Security Wiki here (login required): https://wiki.library.ucsf.edu/display/ITSI/UCSF+IT+Security+Cloud+Comput...
+For more detailed guidance, see the UCSF IT Security Wiki (login required).

 Software as a Service (SaaS)

-SaaS is generally considered an application provided to the consumer running on a cloud infrastructure.
-The application will be made accessible via different client platforms and devices and or application programming interfaces (API).
-The consumer of the application will not have management responsibility or control of the underlying network, physical infrastructure, servers, databases, programming platform, storage, operating systems, or most security elements.
-There may be some options and capabilities exposed for use or management of the application however these are generally focused on the consumer's portion of the application and the respective data.
+SaaS is generally considered an application provided to the consumer that is running on a cloud infrastructure.
+The application will be made accessible via different client platforms, devices and application programming interfaces (APIs).
+The consumer of the application will not have management responsibility or control of the underlying network, physical infrastructure, servers, databases, programming platform, storage, operating systems or most security elements.
+There may be some options and capabilities exposed for use or management of the application; however, these are generally focused on the consumer's portion of the application and the respective data.

-Examples of Software as a Service at UCSF includes:
+Examples of Software as a Service (SaaS) at UCSF include: